chrissimpkins/naked-docs/command_line_parser.rst

 		# handle invalid syntax (e.g. print usage)
 		sys.exit(1) # exit application with non-zero exit status

+This test confirms that the argument list length is > 0 (i.e. obj.argc > 0) and returns a boolean value.

 Validation of a Primary Command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^